algolia/magento/_src/m2-faq-support-data.md

 description: FAQ on errors linked to data, indexing, and queueing
 ---

-You're getting an error with your data or search results.
+Let's say you're getting an error with your data or search results.
 It may be an error that other Magento/Algolia users experience.
 We've put together here a page of solutions and background understanding to the most common problems users have.

 The types of errors vary, affecting both new and long-time users.
 And while many problems can be serious, they often require only a few simple steps to resolve.